A paperfolding paradise

 Both the Waterbomb and the Kettle appear to be Western rather than Oriental designs.

-The play 'The Duchess of Malfi', by John Webster, first performed in 1614 and first published in 1623 contains the words, 'Our bodies are weaker than those Paper-prisons boys use to keep flies in ...' which is often taken to be a reference to the Waterbomb design.
+The play 'The Duchess of Malfi', by John Webster, first performed in 1614 and first published in 1623 contains the words, 'Our bodies are weaker than those Paper-prisons boys use to keep flies in ...' which is often taken to be a reference to the Waterbomb design, although it could equally be a reference to some other, possibly now unknown, design.

 The first definitive evidence for the Waterbomb design, though not in quite the square faced form we are most familar with today, comes from an untitled drawing (no 16 in Plate III) in Elise Van Calcar's book 'De Kleine Papierwerkers', which was published by K H Schadd in Amsterdam in 1863.